dedetive/dedetive.github.io/_posts/2025-10-27-javascript.md

 <br><br>
 Please don't tell me multiplication with a BOOLEAN actually has precedence over ternary evaluation???
 <br><br>
-And don't even get me started on equality having lower precedence than a ternary.
+And don't even get me started on equality having higher precedence than a ternary.
 <br><br>
 Gotta really love parentheses to make anything useful in js, huh.